 - Higher foam stack height

-- Some people may be frustrated at the loose fit of the heel collar
+- Some people may be frustrated by the loose fit of the heel collar

 Most Comfortable Walking Shoe